 This is a task for folks who are not able to participate in the on-the-ground defence the day of the event.
-Keeping an eye on social media platforms like Facebook and Twitter and relaying important information to Pride Defenders on the ground is an increasible to be facebook.

-incredibly helpful way of supporting the defence.
+Keeping an eye on social media platforms like Facebook and Twitter and relaying important information to Pride Defenders on the ground is an incredibly helpful way of supporting the defence.
 The next page explains what to look for, and some suggestions for best communicating this information.